What is a Sales Qualified Lead?

 How about an illustration?

+Marketing qualified leads are receivers of content suggested to them by marketers.
 If one person does all the talking, it’s a lecture.
 You’re lecturing an audience to entice them to learn more about your product.
-Giving a grand image of a world that can be created with the things you sell.
+You are giving a grand image of a world that can be created with the things you sell.

 Marketing is more of a grand lecture and when your “students” begin to raise their hands—you begin to have a conversation.